ForrestErickson/SerialPloterA0A1A2A3A4A5/README.md

    By: Forrest Lee Erickson
    Date: 20230206 Initial release.
-   About: Using the serial ploter feature of the Arduino IDE make traces like a strip chart or oscilliscope of the five analog inputs of an Arduino UNO.
+   About: Using the serial ploter feature of the Arduino IDE make traces like a strip chart or oscilliscope of the six analog inputs of an Arduino UNO.
    Winks the BUILTIN LED to indicate activity.

    License: This firmware is dedicated and released to the public domain.